bdunm-dbx/ai_pioneer_2026/02_Agent_Bricks/02_README.md

 ### 2.2 Treat Genie as an Agent
 - Genie rooms can be registered as agents, enabling them to participate in multi-agent workflows.
 - Use Genie when customer-specific or billing data is required.

 ---

 ## Part 3: Orchestrate with a Multi-Agent Supervisor
+⭐⭐Start here for the proctored traing!⭐⭐

 ### 3.1 Create a Multi-Agent Supervisor (MAS)
-- Combines multiple agents to intelligently route queries.
+- Combines multiple agents (access to multiple disparate tools) to intelligently route queries coming from end users.
+- **Navigate to “Agents”** in the UI on the left-hand pane under "AI/ML".
+- **Create a new Multi-Agent Supervisor** using existing agentic tools:
 - **Setup:**
-  - **MAS Name:** `[your_initials]-BricksLab-MultiAgent`
+  - **MAS Name:** `[your_initials]_AI_Pioneer_MultiAgentSupervisor`
-  - **Description:** Provides telco support across both product and billing questions.
+  - **Description:** Provides telecom support across both product and billing questions.
-  - **Add Agents:**
+  - **Configure Agents:**
+    - Genie Space Agent
+      - `AI Pioneer Customer Billing Genie Space`
+      - Name: Customer Billing Genie Space
-    - Genie Agent → Billing and customer data.
+      - Description: Billing and customer operational data.
+    - Agent Endpoint Knowledge Assistant
+      - `AI_Pioneer_TechnicalSupport`
+      - Name: Technical Support
-    - Knowledge Assistant → Product and support documentation.
+      - Description: Product and technical support documentation.
+    - (OPTIONAL) UC Functions → Lookup and reference information created in the first lab.
+  - **Provide Instructions under "Optional":**
+    - You will provide support for a Telecom company across product and billing questions.
+Use the "Customer Billing Genie Space" to answer operational questions around customer engagement and billing.
+Use the "Technical Support" agent to answer support, knowledge assistance, product help, and troubleshooting questions.
+Answer in a professional and concise tone.
+    - *Feel free to adjust and experiment with instructions!*

 ### 3.2 Test the MAS
 - **Billing Question:** *Why did my bill go up this month?*
   - Add context: *Assume user ID = `CUS-10001`, date = June 2025*.
   - MAS should route query to Genie for customer-specific data.
 - **Support Question:** *My phone is getting hot — what does hotspot mean, and how do I turn it off?*
   - MAS routes to Knowledge Assistant for product guidance.

 ---